 CNBC Mad Money host Jim Cramer coined the phrase FANG stocks.
 But, he’s not always happy with them and how they overshadow the rest of the market at times.
 He’s often said that FANG stock investing is bad for investors.

-Believe it or not, but you most likely already invest in Facebook, Amazon, Netflix, or Google stocks.
+Believe it or not, you are most likely already invested in Facebook, Amazon, Netflix, or Google stocks.
 They are now included in most of the major indexes that investors use.

-So, if you invest in an S&P 500 index in your 401k retirement plan from your employer, you area already investing in all four companies.
+So, if you invest in an S&P 500 index in your 401k retirement plan from your employer, you are already investing in all four companies.
 They are each in the index already.

 The S&P 500 is a stock market index based on the market capitalizations of the 500 largest companies listed on the NYSE or NASDAQ.
 All four FANG stocks are listed on the NASDAQ.

 The S&P 500 index is capitalization-weighted based on the number of shares available for trading, the float.
-Movement in the prices of stocks in the S&P 500 with higher market capitalizations from the number of shares available for trading (i.e. the float) have a greater impact on the value of the index than do companies with smaller market caps.
+Movement in the prices of stocks in the S&P 500 with higher market capitalizations from the number of shares available for trading (i.e., the float) has a greater impact on the value of the index than do companies with smaller market caps.

 Facebook is currently ranked 10th in market capitalization in the S&P 500 index.
 Amazon is #7.
 Google is 11 and 12.
-And, Netflix is 83.
-This shows that when these companies at the top move – so does the overall market in many cases.
+And Netflix is 83.
+This shows that when these companies at the top move – so do the overall market in many cases.